 The Diaries and Devices section of the app has proved particularly useful, as it hosts a number of video demonstrations of administering medication and instructions for using the variety of pumps and devices patients may have.
 This section has helped to bolster the confidence of parents and carers who are responsible for monitoring the child’s health.

 Prior to having an app, we relied heavily on a number of paper resources and leaflets

 Saving Time and Cost

 Having a digital communication solution has enabled the Paediatric Diabetes service of RHCYP to transition to a more virtual service, and its app has been instrumental in facilitating this change.
-Where possible, face to face interactions have been limited and patient’s support networks encouraged to use the app as a first point of call.
-Having its own app made it possible for the Paediatric Diabetes service to update its communication strategy, as it now sends most of its messaging via alerts in its app.
+Where possible, face to face interactions have been limited and patient’s support networks encouraged to use the app as the first point of call.
+Having its own app made it possible for the Paediatric Diabetes service to update its communication strategy, as it now sends most of its messaging via alerts in its app and this has allowed the team to use a more environmentally friendly resource.
 “Most of our communication now is done via the app, in line with our drive towards a more digital service”.

 As well as saving time and money on producing and distributing various paper resources, this department has been able to adapt its app to use it in the “best way possible” - sending minimal alerts, to ensure that every alert is both important and engaging.
 As a result, the app has taken some pressure off the Paediatric Diabetes team, as patient’s support networks have instant access to advice whenever they need it.
 The information hosted on the app is very easily updated using its backend console, the latest research can be published quickly and efficiently, saving on admin time.
 The feedback from both patient’s parents and clinicians has been positive with 49 responses from app users and 29 from colleagues on a recent feedback survey.